How To Underline In A Text

 Q: How do I underline in Microsoft Word?

 A: Select the text you want to underline and click the "Underline" button in the "Font" group on the "Home" tab.
-Alternatively, you can use the keyboard shortcut Ctrl+U (Windows) or Cmd+U (Mac) That's the part that actually makes a difference..
+Alternatively, you can use the keyboard shortcut Ctrl+U (Windows) or Cmd+U (Mac) Simple, but easy to overlook..

 Q: How do I underline in HTML?